stevejbrown/stevejbrown.github.io/about/index.md

 ---

-I'm a PhD candidate in Materials at the University of California, Santa Barbara where I study Fourier imaging and the optical properties of next generation solar cell materials.
+I'm a PhD candidate in Materials at the University of California, Santa Barbara with a passion for data science and machine learning.
 I am a big believer in the scientific method and using data to both reveal underlying truths and make decisions.
+You can find me on [github](https://github.com/stevejbrown) and [linkedin](https://www.linkedin.com/in/brownstevej/).
 I can be reached at steve [at] stevejbrown.com.

 ## Website